Malessi5/gameofwar/README.md

 Well, you can't really play.
 But you can simulate two other people playing just by clicking the button!

-After every simulation ran, the leaderboard will update.
+Each time a simulation is run, the leaderboard will update the winner's total wins.

 ## General Info